patatetom/ideapad100s/README.md

 ## before installation

-the Ideapad is delivered with 32-bit UEFI firmware and SwagArch, like many other GNU/Linux distributions, is not « mixed mode » and must therefore be slightly modified in order to boot.
+the Ideapad is delivered with 32-bit UEFI firmware and SwagArch, like many other GNU/Linux distributions, is not « mixed mode » : so it must therefore be slightly modified in order to boot.